Security and Privacy

 - Participate in Quality Reporting and Incentive Programs

-The IRISTM Registry is a CMS-certified data submission vendor, enabling practices to directly submit EHR data for the CMS Physician Quality Reporting System (PQRS), to earn a Medicare bonus and avoid the PQRS penalty.
-Participation in the IRIS Registry also satisfies a menu requirement for Stage 2 of the EHR Incentive Program.
+The IRIS Registry has receive approval as a certified EHR Technology vendor, enabling practices to report the PQRS and Clinical Quality Measures (CQMs) for the Medicare EHR Incentive Program, to earn a Medicare bonus and avoid the penalty.
+Participation in the IRISTM Registry also satisfies a menu objective for Stage 2 of the EHR Incentive Program.